Use these free tools for think marks to help your students work on reading comprehension skills.

-Help your students develop their reading comprehension skills with the help of our free Think Mark tools.
+You can help your students develop their reading comprehension skills with the help of these think marks resources.

 Think marks are a tool for helping your students learn to think as they read.
 When you are teaching this reading comprehension skill, you are teaching students how to mark their reading with their thoughts.